jasonds/jasonds.github.io/_posts/2020-5-17-React-Data-Grid-Custom-Filterable-Header-Cell.md

   - react-data-grid
 ---

 Recently, I was looking into creating a custom column filter for a react-data-grid instance, which simply excluded characters from the input element.

-I found the header cell filters in react-data-grid-addons: <a href="https://github.com/adazzle/react-data-grid/tree/master/packages/react-data-grid-addons/src/cells/headerCells/filters">react-data-grid/packages/react-data-grid-addons/src/cells/headerCells/filters</a>.
+There are <a href="https://github.com/adazzle/react-data-grid/tree/master/packages/react-data-grid-addons/src/cells/headerCells/filters">custom header filters in react-data-grid-addons</a>.
 However, after inspecting the markup created by the default header cell filter, shown below, I noticed it didn't match any of the filters in react-data-grid-addons (NumericFilter, AutoCompleteFilter, MultiSelectFilter, SingleSelectFilter):

 ```bash
 <div>